nowfloats/ANAChat-Android/README.md

     ...
     }
 ```
-**FCM configuration** is required to use this SDK the please check the documentation [here](https://firebase.google.com/docs/cloud-messaging/android/client) to configure.
+**FCM configuration** is required to use this SDK please check the documentation [here](https://firebase.google.com/docs/cloud-messaging/android/client) to configure.

 After successful configuration of FCM, Modify below classes: